-Absentee ballots will be available 46 days prior to each election.
+Absentee ballots are available 46 days prior to each election.

 If you are in a hospital, nursing home, or other health care facility and are in need of assistance to absentee vote, contact the County Elections Department for further information.